 Best Water Parks for Toddlers In and Near Connecticut

-We've shared some of our favorite water parks in Connecticut with you before, but now we're going to focus on our favorite water parks in the region for younger kids, including toddlers, preschoolers, and even babies.
-These parks have all the conveniences toddlers need: a separate play area, flexible food options, and easy changing areas.
-They come with wading pools and zero-entry pools, spraygrounds, and splash pads.
+We've shared some of our favorite water parks in Connecticut with you before, but now we're going to focus on our favorite water park destinations in our region for younger set, including toddlers, preschoolers, and even babies.
+These parks have all the conveniences toddlers need: a separate play area, 12-18" of water a place to sit down with mom or dad.
+They come with wading pools and zero-entry pools, spray-grounds and splash pads.
+Don't forget to check out some of our other toddler-approved destinations!

 Crocodile Cove is the water park portion of Lake Compounce, the oldest continuously operating amusement park in the United States.
-You cannot buy separate tickets just for the water park; however, children 3 and under are admitted to the park for free.
+There are several pricing options available.
 Young children will enjoy Clipper Cove, a play area with smaller water slides and water buckets (although this is not an age-restricted area and can draw bigger kids as well).
 Anchor Bay, a small wave pool, is reserved strictly for visitors under 48", and in this pool as well as Bayou Bay, which is open to all, young children must wear life jackets (available for free in the park).
+Opening this year is the new Venus Vortex, the largest water slide yet at Lake Compounce!

-Splash Away Bay at Quassy Amusement Park is an old fashioned and very manageable park to visit with young kids.
+Splash Away Bay at Quassy Amusement Park is an old-fashioned and very manageable park to visit with young kids.
 My kids love Saturation Station, a modular play unit that includes a huge tipping bucket that dumps more than 300 gallons of water onto the guests below.
-There are also fountains, water cannons, two very mild slides and other activities.
-There is also a toddlers-only Fish Pond that includes more gentle fountains and sprays.
-The staff is pretty attentive to the 45" height limit.
+There are also fountains, water cannons and other activities.
+There is a toddler-only Fish Pond that includes more gentle fountains and sprays.
+Kids will also enjoy Slide City, where there is a selection of water slides perfect for the younger set.
 There is also a small beach right next to the water park.

-SplashDown Beach, which refers to itself as "America's Biggest Little Water Park," is my kids' favorite water park, and it truly has something for kids of all ages--and their parents.
-The youngest park goers (under 42 inches tall) will be happy at the Bob the Builder Splash Works, with mini water slides, soaker sprays, and this year's brand new Dizzy's Water Whirler ride.
+SplashDown Beach, which refers to itself as "America's Biggest Little Water Park," is my kids' favorite water park, and it truly has something for kids of all ages AND their parents.
+The youngest park goers (under 48 inches tall) will be happy at the Bob the Builder Splash Works, with mini water slides, soaker sprays and of course Dizzy's Water Whirler ride.

 Slightly older/more adventurous kids will enjoy the Shipwreck Lagoon which has still more slides, fountains, and fun.
 Park goers of all ages will enjoy the Croc Creek Wavy Lazy River and the Monster Wave Pool.

-Great Wolf Lodge New England – Fitchburg, Massachusetts
+Great Wolf Lodge New England – Fitchburg, Mass

 Open year round